thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 description = "Turning our Base IR into executable WebAssembly"
 +++

+{{< accessory title="Making a Language" >}}
+This post is part of the [making a language series](/series/making-a-language).
+A series that teaches you how to implement a programming language using Rust.

+Today's post is preceded by the [base closure conversion pass](/posts/closure-convert-base).
+Code emission turns our closure conversion IR into our executable target: WebAssembly.
+{{</ accessory >}}

 Today is a great day.
 We stand together on the precipice of execution.
 All the work we've done till now culminates in our final compilation pass: Code Generation.